tmow12/food-facilities-challenge/README.md

 - Write tests for frontend react app

 ### What are the trade-offs you might have made?
-- Instead of loading the csv everytime the app starts, it would be preffered if a database could be setup with the sanitized data.
-The PermitDataService could then make calls to the database when it needs to.
-This would also be a solution to the limitations of the current implmentation.
+** CSV vs Database**
+- Using the csv was easier to reach MVP but this doesn't scale.
+A database supports larger datasets, optimized queries, and better persistence.
+  The `PermitDataService` could be refactored to query a database instead of reading from memory.
 This would take more effort and time, but would be a better and scalable design if the app and dataset size were to grow.
-A database can handle much larger datasets, offers optimized query execution, and supports CRUD operations.
 A SQL or NoSQL database could work here, but there aoms pros and cons with each

 SQL
 Pro: